FatihKoz/DisposableBasic/README.md

 Module also provides "Manual Awarding" feature, you can either define a blank award (with provided award class, keep it inactive) as you wish and then assign it your pilots manually.
 Or when needed you can assign a real award too, imagine a pilot finishes a tour some hours late and automatic awarding does not work anymore etc.

 For "Manual Payment" selected user's airline must have enough funds for the transfer, creating money out of thin air is not possible.

+If you want to display subfleet or aircraft images, just put images under public/image/aircraft or public/image/subfleet folders.
+Files should be in all lowercase including the extension (like tc-grd.jpg).
+Aircraft images use registration, subfleet images use subfleet type code.
+(Disposable Theme offers some examples)

 ## Stable Approach Plugin Support